 4. Visualize the scene

 Visualize the scene you had written.
 Find a quiet place where there is no distraction or noise, go and sit there, now close your eyes, and start deep breathing.
-You have to do this until your divided attention remains in one place.
+Then, visualize your scene from a first-person perspective, engaging all your senses.

 5. Best time to visualize